vburi1/Hello-World/README.md

 # Hello-World
 a simple exercise

-nothing is going on here
-it's just an exercise
+this is my first time on this if someone read this please help me